Size and Possession Limits

 The Burke Shire is renowned as a destination for recreational fishers.
-Along with the iconic Barramundi, there are many other fish species and crabs and prawns that are found in our creeks and rivers as well as the waters of the Gulf of Carpentaria.
+Along with the iconic Barramundi, there are many other fish species, crabs and prawns that are found in our creeks and rivers as well as the waters of the Gulf of Carpentaria.

-As size and possession limits are subject to change under Queensland law, the Burke Shire recommends that, for consistently accurate information, you refer to the Queensland Department of Agriculture and Fisheries website.
+As size and possession limits are subject to change under Queensland law, the Burke Shire recommends for consistently accurate information you refer to the Queensland Department of Agriculture and Fisheries website - Recreational Fishing Rules

 Download the Queensland Recreational Fishing App